julianleon17/dynamic-memory/README.md

 Exercises about dynamic memory to understand how work :D

-- In this branch the projects handle the windows command "cls"
+- In this branch the projects handle the linux command "clear"